 Taft-Hartley Advisory Services supports plans that motivate participants to focus on maximizing long-term shareholder value and returns, encourage employee stock ownership, and more closely align employee interests with those of shareholders.
 However, Taft-Hartley Advisory Services recognizes that in many markets, the degree of information available to evaluate compensation proposals is usually limited in detail.
-For this reason, Taft-Hartley Advisory Services and methodology to the extent that market disclosure practices allow.
+For this reason, Taft-Hartley Advisory Services applies its compensation policies and methodology to the extent that market disclosure practices allow.